oracle-livelabs/oic/isv-fusion/lab1-embedisvapp/embedisvapp.md

 ## Task 4: ISV integration within the Fusion application using Springboard

-1. Login to Fusion Application
+1. Login to Fusion Application (User should have the required roles to create the sandbox)

 2. Click **Home** > **Configuration** > **Sandboxes**